Inequity aversion in animals: First research

 In this condition there was only one capuchin and the experimenter first placed a grape in front of the empty place where the other monkey would have been, before starting the exchange task with the test subject and a piece of cucumber.

 The results showed a clear effect of others' rewards influencing capuchins' acceptance of rewards.
-Whereas in the equity condition cucumbers were happily accepted as reward for handing back the pebble, in the inequity condition cucumbers were rejected one in three times.
-Rejection sometimes took the form of throwing the piece of cucumber back at the experimenter, and sometimes as violently pulling the dividing screen.
+Whereas in the equity condition cucumber was happily accepted as reward for handing back the pebble, in the inequity condition cucumber was rejected one in three times.
+Rejection sometimes took the form of throwing the piece of cucumber back at the experimenter, and sometimes as violently pulling at the dividing screen.
 One in six times the capuchins did not even return the pebble in the inequity condition.
 The failure rate to exchange was even higher in the effort control, where the other capuchin got a grape for not doing anything at all: three out of four times there was no successful exchange.
 In the food control, where grapes were visible but without any other monkey present, the monkeys were also more likely to refuse than in the equity condition.

 Each run of tests consisted of 25 trials in the same condition.
 The researchers compared the results of the first 15 against the last 10.
 They found that in the inequity condition and in the effort control, the failure rate in the last 10 was higher than in the first 15, suggesting that it may have taken a few trials before the monkeys noticed what reward the other had received.
 In the food control however, the failure rate in the last 10 was lower than in the first 15, suggesting that expectations are based on seeing a partner receive high-value rewards rather than the mere presence of such rewards.
 The researchers concluded that female capuchin monkeys are inequity averse.

 Brosnan and de Waal published the results of their study in 2003 in the science journal Nature.
-The study has since been cited over a thousand times.
+The study has since been cited over two thousand times in other scientific articles.